dataviruset/sm-hosties/hosties2/readme.txt

 Description:

 This is a re-write of SM_Hosties v1.x from dataviruset.
 This allows support for multiple LRs occuring simultaneously as well as a plethora of additional last request games and new cvars for the most customizable Hosties yet.
 It opens up a new API for plugin developers to ask questions like if a player is a rebel as well as the ability to add third party last request games for each server independent of the Hosties plugin.

 Features:

 34 Last Request Games
-	Shotgun Wars
+	Shotgun Wars (optional, needs lastrequest_shotgunwars plugin)
 	Drunken Boxing
 	Most Jumps
 	Farthest Jump